Unsupervised Vehicle Counting via Multiple Camera Domain Adaptation: INTRODUCTION

 \section{INTRODUCTION}

-Artificial Intelligence (AI) systems dedicated to the analysis and interaction with the physical world can have a significant impact on human life.
+Artificial Intelligence (AI) systems dedicated to the analysis and interaction with the physical world can significantly impact human life.
 These systems can process a massive amount of data and make/suggest decisions that help solve many real-world problems where humans are at the epicenter.

-Crucial examples are city mobility, pollution monitoring, or critical infrastructure management, where decision-makers require, for instance, measurements about flows of bicycles, cars or people.
+Crucial examples of human-centered artificial intelligence, whose aim is to create a better world by achieving common goals beneficial to our societies, are city mobility, pollution monitoring, or critical infrastructure management, where decision-makers require, for instance, measurements about flows of bicycles, cars or people.
 Like no other sensing mechanism, networks of city cameras can observe such large dimensions and simultaneously provide visual data to AI systems to extract relevant information from this deluge of data.

 Different smart cameras across the city are subject to various visual conditions (luminance, position, context).
-This results in different performance from each of them, and added difficulty in effectively scaling-up the learning task.
-In this paper, we will address this issue, and we propose a methodology that performs unsupervised domain adaptation among different cameras to reliably compute the number of vehicles in a city.
-We focus on vehicle counting but the approach is applicable to counting any other type of object.
+This results in different performances from each of them and added difficulty in effectively scaling-up the learning task.
+In this paper, we address this issue proposing a methodology that performs unsupervised domain adaptation among different cameras to compute the number of vehicles in a city reliably.
+We focus on vehicle counting, but the approach is applicable to counting any other type of object.